onaio/onadata/docs/forms.rst

 ---------------------------------

 - `csv_file` a valid csv file with exported data (instance/submission per row).

+   Use the `overwrite` query parameter to clear all previous submissions while importing submissions.
-  _Note:_ uuid column is ignored and is always regenerated.
+   Note: Overwrites are not reversible & the `uuid` column is ignored during the process and is always regenerated.

 .. raw:: html